Montreux is so extremely pretty and beautiful that you should add it to your Switzerland itinerary.

 Freddy Mercure Statue

 Walking along the promenade will also lead you to some of Montreux´s points of interest.
-You´ll stumble upon the famous Freddy Mercury statue, which is located right next to the water and is one of the most famous tourist attractions in Montreux.
+You´ll stumble upon the famous Freddy Mercury statue, which is located right next to the water.

 With the mountains in the background, it makes a great photo and it is one of the main Montreux attractions.
 After all these years, he still seems to have loyal fans, as I saw fresh flowers by the statue.